 Get a quote on Contractors Insurance

-The four most common types of contractors insurance are:
+The four most common types of business insurance for contractors are:

-- Workers’ compensation insurance is a form of liability insurance that pays for medical expenses and lost wages when one of your employees is injured while working.
-Example: Your employee falls off a ladder and is injured.
+Workers’ compensation insurance is a form of liability insurance that pays for medical expenses and lost wages when one of your employees is injured while working.

 In addition to the common types of contractors insurance listed above, there are several other types of insurance that may be useful for your contracting business: